Creative Arts Therapy Counseling Program Highlights

-Hofstra University's Master of Arts in Creative Arts Therapy program is designed to prepare students for licensure in New York State as a Creative Arts Therapistand as aregistered and board certified Art Therapist, and is approved by the American Art Therapy Association (AATA).
+Hofstra University's Master of Arts in Creative Arts Therapy Counseling program is designed to prepare students for licensure in New York State as a Creative Arts Therapistand as aregistered and board certified Art Therapist, and is approved by the American Art Therapy Association (AATA).

 Hofstra University is only a 30-minute train ride to Manhattan.
 Hofstra students may attend events sponsored by the New York Art Therapy Association (NYATA), the New York chapter of the American Art Therapy Association, recreational and cultural activities, etc.

 Full-time students with a bachelor's degree can complete the curriculum in two years.
 The program also accommodates part-time and non-matriculated students.

 Creative Arts Therapy Counseling students are placed into the field in their first year in the program through Practicum, during which they are engaged with clients under the supervision of a Licensed Creative Arts Therapist.
 In addition, internship opportunities are offered at prestigious institutions throughout the metropolitan New York area.

 The program sits in the Department of Counseling and Mental Health Professions, which allows students to include courses from related programs into their personal plan of study.